 - 7. What are your main responsibilities at the workplace? - a.
 Take reasonable care to look after your own health and safety - b.
 Do nothing that may harm the health and safety of others - c.
 Report hazards that you see to your employer - d.
 All of the above - 8.
 Who should be talking to you about health and safety when you first start work? - a.
 Your employer - b.
 Your parents - c.
 Your workmates - d.
 Your customers - 9.
-Which section of the Occupational Safety and Health Act 1984 describes the employer responsibilities (Duties of Employers)?
+Which section of the Work Health and Safety Act 2020 describes the employer responsibilities (Primary duty of care)?

-10. Which section of the Occupational Safety and Health Act 1984 describes the worker responsibilities (Duties of Employees)?
+10. Which section of the Work Health and Safety Act 2020 describes the worker responsibilities (Duties of workers)?

-- 11. Safety and health representatives:
+- 11. Health and safety representatives:

 - a.
 Work for the government to impose the law

 - b.
 Are employees that have been nominated and voted by their workmates to represent them on work health and safety matters

 - c.
 Are senior employees in the workplace

 - d.
 All of the above

-- 12. What are the roles of safety and health representatives?
+- 12. What are the roles of health and safety representatives?

 - a.
 Purchasing PPE for workers

 - b.
 Solving health and safety problems

-- Representing workers on health and safety issues and investigating any accidents or near miss incidents
+- c.
+Representing workers on health and safety issues and investigating any accidents or near miss incidents

 - d.
 All of the above

 - 13. If you have any questions about health and safety in your workplace you can talk to:

 - a.
 Your supervisor

 - b.
-Your SHReps
+Your HSRs

 - c.
 Your human resources officer

 - d.
 Any of the above

 - 14. What does SAMM stand for? - a.
 Safety appraisal mechanism monitor - b.
 Spot the problem, assess options, make the decision, make the change - c.
 Stop, act, move, monitor - d.
 Spot the hazard, assess the risk, make the change, monitor and follow-up - 15.
 Once you have spotted a hazard you must: - a.
 Assess the risks on how likely it is that the hazard could hurt you or someone else - b.
-Report it to your employer or SHReps - c.
+Report it to your employer or HSRs - c.
 Fix the hazard yourself if it is not high risk and you are able to do so - d.
 All of the above - 16.
 From the following options, what is the most effective way to control hazards in the workplace? - a.
 Replace the hazard for a less risky option - b.
 Eliminate the hazard completely from the workplace - c.
 Use personal protective equipment (PPE) - d.
 Have rules to help people avoid hurting themselves - 17.
 From the following options, what is the least effective way to control hazards in the workplace? - a.
 Replace the hazard for a less risky option - b.
 Eliminate the hazard completely from the workplace - c.
 Use personal protective equipment (PPE) - d.
 Have rules to help people avoid hurting themselves - 18.is used to change the way a person works by establishing policies and procedures to minimise the risks. - a.
 Elimination control - b.
 Substitution control - c.
 Engineering control - d.
 Administrative control - 19.
-Which regulation of the Occupational Safety and Health Regulations 1996 describes the general duties applying to workplaces on SAMM (identification of hazards, assessment and reduction of risks, duties of employer, etc.)
+Which one of these is NOT a workplace hazard? - a.
+Non-slip surface in a restaurant kitchen - b.
+A worker operating machinery while tired - c.
+Exposed live wires near a leaking tap - d.
+Bottles of chemicals with no labels attached